liferay/apioarchitect.wedeploy.io/content/docs/reference/providers.md

 weight: 4
 ---

-A Provider is a extension point in Apio that let you extract values from the request, and use this values in several places without having to repeat the same code one time and another.

-If you are familiar with the JAX-RS Context providers, Apio Providers follow the same approach.
+A Provider is an extension point in Apio that lets you extract and reuse values from the request, rather than extracting such values each time you need them.
+Apio Providers follow the same approach as JAX-RS context providers.

-Creating one Provider is very easy, the only thing you have to do is implement the `Provider` interface, which consist only in one method `public T createContext(HttpServletRequest httpServletRequest);`

-A simple example:
+To create an Apio Provider, implement the `Provider` interface and register the class as a `Provider` service component in OSGi.
+This interface has a parameter for the type of value to extract from the request, and a single method (`createContext`) for extracting that value.

+This example Provider extracts an `ApplicationURL` from the request:

 ```java
 @Component(service = Provider.class)